visionconnect-gmbh/gitlab-issue-creator/md/OPTIONS_en.md

-# Add-on Options: GitLab Ticket Creator
+# Add-on Options: GitLab Issue Creator

-This page outlines the configuration options for the Thunderbird add-on **GitLab Ticket Creator**.
+This page outlines the configuration options for the Thunderbird add-on **GitLab Issue Creator**.
 These settings are required for the add-on to communicate properly with your GitLab instance.
 Some options are also aimed at improving the user experience.

 ---